 Met by a little boy.

-A little boy who knows a level of suffering and anguish, destitution and treachery, trauma and devastation, that few in this life will ever know.
+A little boy who knows a level of suffering and anguish, loss and devastation, that few in this life will ever know.
 A little boy who knows what it is to feel lost and utterly alone in the world.
-A little boy who's been found.
+A little boy who's been found, and yet will always live a story that contains both loss and gain.
 A little boy whose very presence now GUSHED life and vibrance and Jesus from every pore in his little body.

 He didn't know her story.
 She didn't know his.
 But together, in that moment, their hearts met.